-Do you rely on stories to explain iLs?
-We understand because you have so many great ones! iLs stories and case studies are great ways to explain how iLs works and the results we see, and remember, there is also a lot of science to back up your anecdotes.
+Do you rely on stories to explain the Focus Systems?
+We understand because you have so many great ones!
+Your stories and case studies are a great way to explain how the Focus System and Safe and Sound Protocol (SSP) work and the results.

-To make it easier for you to explain iLs to your clients and colleagues, we’ve compiled a list of resources for you to use as you discuss the science behind iLs and iLs’ holistic family of products with your clients and colleagues.
+To make it easier for you to explain to your clients and colleagues, we’ve compiled a list of resources for you to use as you discuss the science behind our solutions.

 Our Clinical Director, Ron Minson, MD, speaks at many different conferences and symposiums.
-He has a very clear and understandable way of describing how and why iLs is effective.
-We’ll be featuring some videos of his talks on our website; following are some short video segments that help to explain a few key concepts:
+He has a very clear and understandable way of describing how and why the Focus System is effective.
+Following are some short video segments that help to explain the key concepts:

-On the importance of sub-cortical processing and the bottom-up approach of iLs, Dr. Ron stresses, “the more simultaneous multi-sensory stimulation, the better brain function is going to be.”
+On the importance of sub-cortical processing and the bottom-up approach, Dr. Ron stresses, “the more simultaneous multi-sensory stimulation, the better brain function is going to be.”

 On the importance of movement, Dr. Ron explains, “without body organization, you won’t have brain organization.”

-Here, Dr. Ron gives a brief summary of how iLs works.
+Here, Dr. Ron gives a brief summary of how it works.

 Quick!
-You have 3 floors on an elevator to explain iLs to someone.
+You have 3 floors on an elevator to explain the Focus System solution to someone.
 What do you say?

 Here’s a suggestion:

-iLs helps improve body/brain organization and function in people of all ages!
-The iLs method is based on science … the brain changes in response to stimulation.
-And this happens throughout out entire lifespan!
+The Focus System helps improve body/brain organization and function in people of all ages!
+The method is based on science … the brain changes in response to stimulation.
+And this happens throughout our entire lifespan!
 Isn’t that awesome?!

-To accomplish this, iLs uses a multisensory intervention … organizing the body (think of it like the foundation), then organizing the brain, getting ready for higher cognitive functions, like reading, memory, attention.
-And, if you’re anxious or stressed, it’s much easier to self-regulate to a state of calm.
+To accomplish this, the Focus System uses a multisensory intervention … organizing the body (think of it like the foundation), then organizing the brain, getting ready for higher cognitive functions, like reading, memory, attention.
+And, if you’re anxious or stressed, it’s much easier to self-regulate to a state of calm when your mind and body are attuned.
 It works!

-Last, since stories of client success really are great examples for how effective iLs is, we’d like to collect more.
-Please share your favorite iLs story with us!
+As stories of client success are great examples for how effective our solutions are, we’d like to collect more.
+Please share your experience with us!

 Short vignettes are perfect.
 Simply share the experience of a client in a few sentences.
 Include photos and videos (with the client’s or their parents’ approval) if you have them.
 In fact, if you even want to share your story quickly over the phone, we can write it up for you.
 We will highlight these on social media and on our website.
 The more, the better: your experience may give an idea to another therapist or parent with a client or child with a similar situation.
 And more people being helped is a good thing.

 For those who enjoy digging in and reading the research, the following are a few studies that we’d recommend.
-Many more iLs-specific research articles and case studies are available on the Research page on our website.
+Many more research articles and case studies are available in our resource section.

-Effectiveness of iLs in meeting therapeutic goals for children with sensory over-responsivity and auditory processing problems and in affecting physiological state:
+Effectiveness of the Focus System in meeting therapeutic goals for children with sensory over-responsivity and auditory processing problems and in affecting physiological state:

 Research by Drs.
 Sarah Schoen, Lucy Miller and Jillian Sullivan of the SPD Foundation published in Journal of Occupational Therapy, Schools, & Early Intervention in July, 2015.